Msingi-AI/msingi1/PAPER_DRAFT.md

 ## Acknowledgments

-I would like to thank the Masakhane community for their valuable insights and the University of Nairobi for supporting this research.
+I would like to thank the Masakhane community for their valuable insights and MsingiAI for supporting this research.

 ## References